XTLS/Xray-docs-next/docs/en/config/inbounds/vless.md

 > `id`: string

-The user ID for VLESS.
+The client ID for VLESS.
 It can be any string less than 30 bytes or a valid UUID.
-A custom string and its mapped UUID are equivalent, which means you can write the id in the configuration file to identify the same user like this:
+A custom string and its mapped UUID are equivalent, which means you can write the id in the configuration file to identify the same client like this:

 - Write `"id": "我爱🍉老师1314"`,
 - Or write `"id": "5783a3e7-e373-51cd-8642-c83782b807c5"` (This UUID is the UUID mapping of `我爱🍉老师1314`).